 3 pm: March of the Council and Rally speakers.

 The annual auction for an O Mahony Society crest rug will also be conducted.

 A served 3-course meal, this is a great highlight of the weekend.
 30 Euro per person.
 The annual raffle drawing occurs during this evening.
 Raffle tickets will be available throughout the weekend, and are 1 Euro for one chance, or 5 Euro for six chances.

 We will be continuing the Party Piece tradition (see below), so start thinking about your piece now.
-The bar was set high this past June, with every single banquet attendee offering a unique and lively entertainment!
+The bar was set high in 2019, with every single banquet attendee offering a unique and lively entertainment!

 Continuing an Irish tradition: Bring Your Party Piece!

 by Mary McConnell Haislip, Membership Coordinator

 This longstanding Irish tradition isn’t well known in many parts of the United States.
 My mother, whose grandparents were from Ireland, used to tell of family parties and about everyone’s "Party Piece."
 She remembered details about each one.